skipperoo/mandelbrot-explorer/report.typ

 At this point, I had a reproducible environment to manually test the application and the instructions to let the agent build and run the application, so the next step was to initialize a git repository to track the changes made by the agent and create a new branch, which I named `feature/opengl-support` as I wanted to implement the support for rendering the mandelbrot using the GPU.
 I opted for OpenGL because is well supported by the C language via CHECK LIB NAME and it can target both the Intel and NVIDIA GPUs with just one implementation.

-First, I attempted using #link("https://opencode.ai/")[Opencode] wired to a local instance of qwen3:8b running on Ollama on one of my servers, but the GTX1070 with only 8Gb of VRAM was not enough to get a good development experience, resulting in an high waiting time before the first token and an output that was not on par with much larger models.
-Then I tried to connect my Gemini account on both Opencode and #link("https://geminicli.com/")[Gemini CLI], which worked flawlessly.
+First, I attempted using #link("https://opencode.ai/")[Opencode] wired to a local instance of `qwen3:8b` running on Ollama on one of my servers, but the GTX1070 with only 8Gb of VRAM was not enough to get a good development experience, resulting in an high waiting time before the first token and an output that was not on par with much larger models.
+Then I tried to connect my Gemini account to both Opencode and #link("https://geminicli.com/")[Gemini CLI], which worked flawlessly.

-Before issuing any task to the agent, I took some time to wrap things up with the two main Gemini chats I used to create the foundations of the project to create a `docs.md` file with all the implementation decisions took and a `specs.md` file with all the constraints and requirements imposed by both the specification and me.
+Before issuing any task to the agent, I took some time review the content of the two main Gemini chats I used to create the foundations of the project which has been summarized into `docs.md`.

 I created a new specification file that outlined the new feature to be developed, specifying the function signature, the new environment variable to be used to enable GPU rendering and the regression and acceptance tests#footnote[Basically running the backend benchmark and then start the server and send some rendering requests using a python script.] that the agent should perform in order to decide whether the implementation was acceptable or not.
 For the first iteration I tried `Big Pickle`, a free model available in Opencode: